-In case of arrest based on pre-judgment attachment, security does not need cover interest or costs.
-In contrast, in case of arrest based on a maritime lien, the security need to cover the costs, but not interest.
+In case of arrest based on preliminary attachment, security does not need to cover interest or costs.
+In contrast, in case of arrest based on a maritime lien, the security needs to cover the costs, but not interest.

 20. Are P&I LOUs accepted as sufficient to lift the arrest?